bugrakocabay/konsume/README.md

 - **Request Body Templating**: Dynamically constructs request bodies using templates with values extracted from incoming messages.
 - **Custom HTTP Headers**: Allows setting custom HTTP headers for outgoing requests.
 - **Configurable via YAML**: Easy configuration using a YAML file for defining queues, routes, and behaviors.
+- **Monitoring**: Provides a Prometheus endpoint for monitoring metrics.

 ## Installation